isamu-isozaki/teamai_test/marketing/product-marketing/demo/integrations/index.html.md

 * Select the `spring-integrations` project in Jira and go to the issue board.
 * Create a new Jira issue.
 Note the ID or copy it to the clipboard.
 * Log into GitLab `spring-integrations` project on `demo.tanuki.cloud` via 1Password.
 * Create a branch from Repository>Branches.
-Include your new Jira issue ID in branch name and description (such as _fixes SI-X_, where _X_ is the issue number).
+Include your new Jira issue ID in branch name and description (such as _fixes SI-X_, where _X_ is the issue number/index.html.md).
 * Create a merge request with _SI-X_ in the name and _Resolves SI-X_ in the description.
 * Edit any non-essential code within the repository, then enter a commit message mentioning _SI-X_ again.
 * Go to Jira again via the link in the GitLab menu.